 Threats

-Given the enormous size of the Liopleurodon, it seems unlikely that it possessed any natural adversaries large enough to defeat it aside from other individuals of its lineage.
-It is probable that larger plesiosaurs regularly encroached on smaller members of their species.
+Given their enormous size, it seems unlikely that it possessed any natural adversaries large enough to defeat it aside from other individuals of its lineage.
+Probably, larger plesiosaurs regularly encroached on smaller members of their species.

 The supremacy of the plesiosaurs, and by extension the Liopleurodon, was threatened by the arrival of the mosasaurs, a group of ferocious and especially suited aquatic reptiles.
 They eventually outperformed Liopleurodon and their close relatives.
 They had become nearly extinct by the time of the Cretaceous-Tertiary catastrophe, which happened 65 million years ago.